phfaist/pylatexenc/doc/new-in-pylatexenc-3.rst

 Wow, a *lot* of stuff has changed in the `latexwalker` and `macrospec` modules.
 There's even a new `latexnodes` module.
 I don't know where to start!

-The good news is, your code depending on `pylatexenc 2` should run without any chagnes.
+The good news is, if you're simply using the latex-to-unicode and unicode-to-latex conversion tools, your code depending on `pylatexenc 2` should run without any chagnes.
 You might get some deprecation warnings which you can silence using python's warnings filter management (e.g., ``python -W 'ignore::DeprecationWarnings'`` or using :py:func:`warnings.simplefilter`)

 The `latex2text` and `latexencode` modules have barely changed.

 - New parsing mechanism in a new `latexnodes` module — everything gets delegated to "parser objects" that are specialized in parsing a specific construct.
-See :ref:`parsers-objects`.
+See :py:class:`pylatexenc.latexnodes.parsers.LatexParserBase`.

 - The parser has new enhanced handling of macro, environment, and specials arguments.
 Arguments can be named for easier lookup when traversing the node tree.

+- **WARNING**: While in *alpha* stage, I'm expecting that the new APIs might still change.
+I'll try to remain as backwards-compatible as possible with `pylatexenc 2.x` but new APIs introduced in the `3.0alphaX` versions might still change a bit until they are finalized.

+- Lists of latex node objects (:py:class:`~pylatexenc.latexnodes.nodes.LatexNode`) are now wrapped in a special object for node lists → :py:class:`pylatexenc.latexnodes.nodes.LatexNodeList`.

 - so much more ... ...

 - The `len` attribute in node objects is replaced by a `pos_end` attribute.
 The